prabsshrestha/whatsApp-UI/README.md

-# whatsApp-UI
+# WhatsApp-UI
-A simple whatsapp UI using flutter
+A simple WhatsApp UI using Flutter

 Sorry for uploading the code in master branch